 Doug Dyment, “The Go-Light Guru,” one bag.com

 The mostly minimalist packing style of my youth was guided by the fact I owned few possessions.
 Besides, I quickly learned that packing only what I could carry kept me mobile and spontaneous.
 This came in handy when trading an old motorcycle in Iran for three Persian carpets, or when the Volkswagen “Kombie” picked up for a song in Munich died on the way to Istanbul.
-Hitchhiking in the Middle East, jumping freight trains in Canada or bus travel in the U.S.A. were all so much easier if one “packed light.”
+Hitchhiking in the Middle East or jumping freight trains in Canada were so much easier if one “packed light.”

-I make five or six trips a year and what I’ve learned about packing light has transformed me into an enthusiastic and dedicated carry-on traveller.
+I make five or six trips a year.
+What I’ve learned about packing light has transformed me into an enthusiastic and dedicated carry-on traveller.
 Needless to say, I believe the art of packing and travelling light has elements unique to individual travellers.
-I enjoy delivering workshops on packing light and travel hacking, and writing about what has worked for me in the event it’s useful to others.

 Subscribe to Packing Light Travel